sharetribe/flex-docs/src/docs/howto-migrations/migrating-from-outside-sharetribe/index.md

 published: true
 ---

-Data from an existing marketplace can be migrated to Sharetribe Flex.
+Data from an existing marketplace can be migrated to Sharetribe.
 If your marketplace is running in Sharetribe Go, there is a ready migration path that will be handled by us.
 We will handle the migration in this case and you can find the outline for this process [here](/how-to/go-to-flex-migration/).

-If you are running a marketplace outside the Sharetribe ecosystem, and would like to import data to Flex, it is possible.
+If you are running a marketplace outside the Sharetribe ecosystem, and would like to import data to Sharetribe, it is possible.
 You will need to extract your data from its existing storage and transform it into Sharetribe's proprietary data format called Intermediary.
-Sharetribe will then validate the transformed data and load it into Flex.
+Sharetribe will then validate the transformed data and load it into Sharetribe.

 This article will outline how you can encode data into Intermediary format, give you syntax examples of the format, and provide instructions